YukinoXu/MyPromise/README.md

-# MyPromise
+# JS Wheel
-JS implementation of Promise
+Implementation of some basic JS functions